 For all other enquiries, please contact us at: firstname.lastname@example.org.

 How many homes will be provided and how tall will the development be?We will use what we hear from the consultations to create a scheme that optimises the number of homes we deliver on this site, whilst respecting the adjoining buildings and surrounding area.

 What is the existing social housing situation in Kensington and Chelsea?There is a severe shortage of social homes in the borough.
 High-priority applicants are likely to have to wait a number of years for a home, or potentially longer for three-bedroom and larger properties.
 As part of our brief we would look to provide as many two and three bed social rent family homes as possible to meet the needs we have in the borough.

-What are the stages of this consultation?This is a three-stage consultation which has begun with a “blank piece of paper” exercise allowing residents, stakeholders and the wider community to share what is important to them on the Silchester site.
-Views from the first stage of the consultation which ended on 7 January 2021 will shape designs to be presented at a second consultation planned for later this year.
+What are the stages of this consultation?This is a three-stage consultation which began with a “blank piece of paper” exercise allowing residents, stakeholders and the wider community to share what is important to them on the Silchester site.
+Views from the first stage of the consultation which ended on 7 January 2021 have shaped the current designs in the second stage of consultation.

 How can residents and the wider community share their views?Residents and other local key stakeholders can share their views during the three stages of our consultation.
-The first stage has now closed and the second stage is due to open later this year.
+This will be via online chat sessions, feedback forms and face to face sessions once Covid-19 regulations allow.